-To assess the validity of these hypotheses across tasks, we compare the early visual token pruning approach shown to have a non-optimal pruning strategy with a variant that prunes the same non-optimal tokens before they enter the LLM, ensuring no visual information from pruned tokens is retained.
-As an additional comparison, we also evaluate a text-only model in which all visual tokens are removed before entering the LLM.
-As shown in Figure~\ref{fig:other_task_performance}, we find that across all evaluated tasks, allowing shallow-layer information transfer prior to pruning offers little to no improvement over the setup where tokens are pruned before entering the LLM.
-This finding suggests that the high performance of early visual token pruning on many tasks does not stem from the effectiveness of visual information transfer in early layers but rather reflects that many benchmarks do not demand a detailed understanding of visual information to answer questions accurately.
-Note that for the majority of these benchmarks (except VizWiz and AI2D), there is a substantial performance dropoff when not including any visual information.
-This finding indicates that solely comparing vision enabled and disabled setups does not provide an adequate assessment of how well a benchmark assesses visual grounding.
+\textbf{\textit{Discussion}}.
+This finding indicates that the high performance of early visual token pruning on many tasks does not stem from the effectiveness of visual information transfer in early layers but rather signifies that many benchmarks do not demand a detailed understanding of visual information to answer questions accurately.
+Note that for the majority of these benchmarks (except VizWiz and AI2D), performance substantially declines when not including any visual information, signifying that simply comparing vision-enabled and disabled setups is insufficient to determine a benchmark's ability to assess visual grounding.